Permissionless-Software-Foundation/bch-dex/README.md

 ## Blockchain Infrastructure

 bch-dex requires a [Cash Stack](https://cashstack.info) back end in order to connect to the blockchain.
 By default, the Docker containers connect to [free-bch.fullstack.cash](https://free-bch.fullstack.cash/).
 Several community-provided servers are provided and can be [viewed here](https://consumers.psfoundation.info/consumers.json).
 The back end can be changed by setting the `CONSUMER_URL` environment variable in the `docker-compose.yml` file.

+## Environment Variables

+- `DISABLE_NEW_ACCOUNTS` - If set, only the admin user can create new accounts.
+The sign-up tab becomes non-functional.
+Useful for controlling access to your instance of bch-dex.
+- `ADMIN_PASSWORD` - Sets the password for the admin user.
+This can be used with the [createUser.js script](/util/users/production/createUser.js) to add new users to the system, if the `DISABLE_NEW_ACCOUNTS` env var is set.

 ## License